VERITAS-Observatory/V2DL3/README.md

 * VEGAS version >= 2.5.7
 * Requirements are listed in the ```environment-vegas.yml``` file.
 * Alternatively, a script which builds a Docker image with the latest V2DL3 and the prerequesite software for v2dl3-vegas is available.
 See *utils/v2dl3-vegas-docker/README.md*
-* See README_vegas.md for more information on v2dl3-vegas features such as ITM reconstruction, full-enclosure, and event classes.

 ## Installation